ua-snap/alfresco_inputs/readme.md

 Set of scripts for generating the needed inputs for alfresco and the iem project as a whole.

+[ Sept 2017 ] MOVED TO `ua-snap`
+--> The most important information is the Vegetation Map creation files.
+The remainder of the old TEM downscaling, has been moved and completely rewritten to [downscale](https://github.com/ua-snap/downscale).

 		[ More Documentation to follow ]